the-peon-project/peon-wartable/README.md

 This is the repo of the generic tools used to deploy game servers.

-A default organisation has been made for official game server plans will be hostted at [Peon War Plans](https://github.com/peon-war-plans)
+A default organisation has been made for official game server plans will be hosted at [Peon War Plans](https://github.com/peon-war-plans)

 ### Architecture/Rules

 1. Only scripts/code to be store here.
 Large file pulls should be done from other sources.
-2. Attempt to keep the code pool as generic as possible to maximize code reuse/supportability.
+2. Attempt to keep the code pool as generic as possible to maximize code re-use/supportability.

 ### Feature Plan